 Matthew D. Green

-I am an Assistant Professor at the Johns Hopkins Information Security Institute.
+I am an Associate Professor at the Johns Hopkins Information Security Institute.

 My research includes techniques for privacy-enhanced information